Why Beijing lacks snow, and how climate change has the Winter Olympics on a slippery slope

 At its heart, the monsoon is an annual seesaw — one that for millions of years has pushed cold, dry air southward across eastern Asia each winter and funneled warm, moist air northward each summer.

 The monsoon-related flow contributes to the largest and most intense zones of high pressure on the planet, sourced from Siberia.
 These domes of frigid, sinking air typically block Pacific moisture from reaching northeast China during the winter.
-As a result, only 2 percent of Beijing’s annual average precipitation — a mere 0.40 inches — falls between December and February.
+As a result, 2 percent of Beijing’s annual average precipitation — a mere 0.40 inches — falls between December and February.
 Nearly all of that is in the form of snow.

 Compare that with Washington, D.C., where winter brings 22 percent of the city’s annual average precipitation — or about 8.89 inches.
-True, most of that comes in the form of rain, but a single top-end D.C. snowstorm can produce more snow than Beijing typically gets in an entire winter.
+Most of that comes in the form of rain, but a single top-end D.C. snowstorm can produce more snow than Beijing typically gets in an entire winter.

-Although the mountains near Beijing aren’t an obvious choice for the Winter Olympics in terms of snowfall, they’re among the most reliable of recent venues when it comes to cold weather.
-Even in the second week of February, as Beijing rose well above 40 degrees, temperatures at the higher elevations of Yanqing and Zhangjiakou stayed chillier.
+Although the mountains near Beijing are not an obvious choice for the Winter Olympics in terms of snowfall, they are among the most reliable of recent venues when it comes to cold weather.
+Even in the second week of February, as Beijing rose well above 40 degrees, temperatures at the higher elevations of Yanqing and Zhangjiakou stayed lower.

 Another blast of Siberian cold is expected to sweep across northeast China during the final week of competition.
-The cold surge may push temperatures 10 to 15 degrees below average, and some light snow is possible this weekend.
+The cold surge may push temperatures 10 to 15 degrees below average, and light snow is possible this weekend.

 The jet stream is ushering weather systems through northeast China quickly, helping to keep the air well-mixed.
 Together with strong emission control measures, the weather pattern has cut back on the risk of severe air pollution during the winter games.